Urjithreddy/Sketch-Based-Object-Detection-for-Anime-and-Manga-Colorization/README.md

 This project demonstrates a robust approach to image colorization using deep learning.
 With multiple models, comprehensive training routines, and a user-friendly web interface, it's a valuable resource for anyone interested in applying neural networks to creative tasks.
 Explore, experiment, and feel free to enhance the models further!

----

-Feel free to modify or expand any sections as needed, Master Urjith!